databio/LOLAweb/apps/LOLAweb/about.md

 <a name="custom-universe"></a>
 ### How could I define my own universe?

 If you want complete control over the question you're asking, the best thing to do is define your own universe.
 How to do this depends on the particular data you're looking at.
 Here we outline a few guidelines for common data types to get you started in how to think about the universe:

-**DNA methylation data**: all regions that had reasonable coverage of methylation reads are your universe, and those that were either highly methylated or lowly methylated (or differentially methylated) would be your subsets of interest.
-It's the set of CpGs including all CpGs that had enough reads that they could have been differentially methylated, even if they weren't.
-The universe could be quite different for RRBS (reduced representation bisulfite sequencing) vs. WGBS (whole-genome bisulfite sequencing).
+**DNA methylation data**: You universe could be all regions that had reasonable coverage of methylation reads, and your user sets could be those that were either highly methylated or lowly methylated (or differentially methylated).
+The universe is the set of CpGs that had enough reads that they could have been differentially methylated, even if they weren't.
+The universe could be quite different for RRBS (reduced representation bisulfite sequencing) vs. WGBS (whole-genome bisulfite sequencing) protocols.

-**Chip-seq data**:
+**Chip-seq data**: The universe could be the set of 1kb tiles that were covered by an Input experiment.
+This test would show where ChIP peaks are generally enriched relative to the whole genome, and will likely show enrichment in active areas generally.
+Alternatively, the universe could be the union of all transcription factor binding sites from large-scale projects like ENCODE, or the pre- loaded set of active DNase hypersensitive sites.
+This universe would test the enrichment of your ChIP peaks relative to other ChIP peaks, which will be more likely to highlight cell-type differences.
+Finally, perhaps you have differential peaks between two conditions.
+In this case, you could build a *restricted* universe of just peaks covered by these two experiments.
+This test would then show you how your increasing peaks are enriched relative only to peaks in this one cell type.

 --------------------------------------------------------------------------------